nrwl/nx/docs/shared/reference/project-configuration.md

 Additionally, when using the expanded object syntax, you can specify individual projects in version 16 or greater.

-{% /tab %}
-{% /tabs %}

-This also works when defining a relation for the target of the project itself using `"projects": "self"`:

 {% tabs %}
 {% tab label="Version 16+" %}